Aneel-Badesha/firedetector/README.md

-# firedetector
-Advanced fire and gas detector
+# Advanced fire and gas detector

 Embedded system project, made in C on Debian then cross-compiled onto a BeagleBone Green